jschuh/klipper-macros/README.md

 > **Note:** If any triggers cause an exception the current print will
 > abort.
 The convenience macros above validate their arguments as much as is
 > possible to reduce the chances of an aborted print, but they cannot entirely
-> eliminate the risk of a macro doig something that aborts the print.
+> eliminate the risk of a macro doing something that aborts the print.

 ### Park